LucasJMO/E6Plus/classes/Jester.md

 **Evasion**: A jester can avoid even magical and unusal attacks with great agility.
 If she makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can be used only if the rogue is wearing light armor or no armor.
 A helpless rogue does not gain the benefits of evasion.

 **Laugh it Off**: A Jester may add his Charisma modifier as a morale bonus to his saves.

+**Weapon Sleeve**: A jester may attempt a Sleight of Hand check to hide weapons in his sleeves.
+The number of weapons that can be hidden this way is equal to the result of the check divided by 10 (rounded down).
+Weapons hidden in this manner must be light, cannot be bladed, and may weigh no more than 1 pound.
+A weapon concealed this way may be drawn as a swift action.
+The jester must be wearing clothing with sleeves to use this ability.
+The DC to find the concealed weapons with a search check is the result of the jester's sleight of hand check divided by 2.

 **Sneak Attack**: If a jester can catch an opponent when he is unable to defend himself effectively from her attack, she can strike a vital spot for extra damage.